PostHog/posthog.com/contents/docs/cdp/common-questions.md

 ## How do I capture data from another application?

-We deprecated the functionality of PostHog transformation or destination that enable you to capture data from other tools.
-Functionally, these transformation or destination were a cron which ran every minute (or more) and pulled data from another tool.
+We deprecated the functionality of data pipelines that enable you to capture data from other tools on a schedule.
+Functionally, these were a cron which ran every minute (or more) and pulled data from another tool.

 There are two options for recreating this functionality: